rags2riches-prog/kube-security/about.md

 ## How are we different from the rest?

-- We deal with cloud-agnostic technologies and open source software tools
+- We deal with cloud-agnostic technologies and open source software tools; that is:
-- We have a no lock-in policy, which means we are not affiliated with SaaS or third-party vendors.
-This means we are independent and have no conflicts of interests in suggesting specific solutions to you
+- No lock-in policies, which means we are not affiliated with SaaS or third-party vendors.
+Furthermore, this means we are independent and have no conflicts of interests in suggesting specific solutions to you
-- We are flexible around your needs and can travel to your offices if required.
-Cancellations are subject only to a 24 hours window
+- We are flexible around your needs and can travel to your offices if required
-- There are NO minimum contract requirements with us
+- No minimum contract requirements
-- There are NO deposits or lump-sum payments to remit in advance
+- No deposits or lump-sum payments to remit in advance
-- We offer a FREE initial consultation which often includes cluster-wide forensics (cloud-based managed services may not be supported) and an initial roadmap to security
+- We offer a FREE initial consultation which often includes cluster-wide forensics (cloud-based managed services may not be supported) and an initial roadmap to security, cost optimization or performance fine-tuning

 ## Pricing